sgodzheva/zoho-tests-selenium/src/Zoho.Tests.Selenium/Tests/Quotes/_TestCases.md

-﻿## TC-1 Test a quote creation, by populating the most essential fields and using the simplified view
+﻿## TC-1 Test a quote creation, by populating the most essential fields, using the simplified view
 Preconditions:
 The user has an account and is logged in.
 There should be an already created customer("Individual") and an item("Service").